jkang1643/EchoTranslate/QUICKSTART_AWS.md

 # Quick Start: AWS Deployment

-Get your EchoTranslate app running on AWS in ~30 minutes!
+Get your Exbabel app running on AWS in ~30 minutes!

 ## Prerequisites